 Activities display all user Share activities in the Online Platform.
-Your team can track how prospects interact with the files and Collections shared by your users.
+Your team can track how prospects interact with the assets, shareable Pages, and Collections shared by your users.
 Similar to the Share feature for users, this reporting feature provides a breakdown of sharing activity between sales reps and the potential customers they use Showpad to engage with.
-This information can help you determine what types of content and messaging is generating the most interest from prospects.
+This information can help you determine what types of content and messaging are generating the most interest from prospects.
 This way, you can maximize the return on investment and better understand what approaches are most effective in helping your sales team close deals.

 See how it works

 - Track prospect interactions with shared content and Pages